 While you may think that none of these apply to you, remember that these are just general guidelines and that your chosen Japan travel insurance provider may have other specific exclusions.
 Be sure to read your Product Disclosure Statement (PDS) in full to be aware of all exclusions before you commit to purchase.

 Commonly asked questions about travel insurance for Japan

 When should I buy my Japan travel insurance?

 The best time to buy your Japan travel insurance is around the time you are booking your trip.
 This way, not only will you remember to actually buy your Japan travel insurance, you’ll also be covered for any cancellations that may happen before you even begin your trip.

 I might have a ‘pre-existing medical condition’ – what should I do?

 Can I include my partner or my children under the same policy?

-This will depend on the Japan travel insurance policy that you choose but most travel insurance providers offer a duo or family policy to cover both your partner and/or your children.
+This will depend on the Japan travel insurance policy that you choose but most travel insurance brands offer a duo or family policy to cover both your partner and/or your children.

 How can I compare policies?